The Fit and Proper Person Test – Invitation for Applications for Register from 1 July 2021

 How do you apply to be put on the register of fit and proper persons?

-You must submit an application between the 1 July 2021 and by midnight of 30 September 2021 inclusive to be assessed as a Fit and proper Person.
+You must submit an application to be assessed as a fit and proper person.

-Applying for inclusion on the register will have a reasonable fee attached, but this will be agreed at a later stage.
+Applying for inclusion on the register will have a reasonable fee attached, agreed by Committee, This fee is currently £230.

-The applicant seeking entry on the register will need a basic DBS certificate (dated no more than 6 months before the date of the application) and this must be included with the application.
+The applicant seeking entry on the register will need a basic DBS certificate (dated no more than six months before the date of the application) and this must be included with the application.
 The DBS certificate must be from an approved supplier.
-Information about how to arrange a DBS check can be found on the Government’s web site:
+Information about how to arrange a DBS check can be found on the Government’s website:

 As previously stated, an application form and guidance for applicants will be sent out to relevant site owners in due course.

-If you have any questions about the regulations or how they will affect you, please email EnvironmentalHealthHousing@eastcambs.gov.uk or phone 01353 665555 and ask for the Environmental Health Domestic Team.
+If you have any questions about the regulations or how they will affect you or how to request accessible documents, please email Environmental Health East Cambridgeshire District Council or phone 01353 665555 and ask for the Environmental Health Domestic Team.